christopherhammerly/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am currently a Postdoctoral Fellow in the Institute of Linguistics at the University of Minnesota.
-Starting in Fall 2021, I will be an Assistant Professor in the Department of Linguistics at the University of British Columbia.
+I am an Assistant Professor in the Department of Linguistics at the University of British Columbia.
 I am a descendent of the White Earth Nation in Minnesota, and much of my work focuses on understanding and documenting my ancestral language Anishinaabemowin (Ojibwe).
 I use a variety of methods to understand the cognitive representations and processes underpinning human knowledge of syntax (sentence structure) and morphology (word structure), including formal theories, fieldwork, computational models, and experimental tasks.
 I am particularly interested in the nature of the basic units of morphosyntax (person, number, and noun classification), and how these units participate in long-distance dependencies such as movement and agreement.